Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

 \section{Details omitted in Section~\ref{sec:investigations}}

-Since the algorithms regarded in this paper are heuristic, their performance depends on the individual problem structure.
+The actual performance of the algorithms considered in this paper depends on the individual problem structure.
 While they have a certain expected performance on average, problem families can be constructed to precisely fit or not fit the nature of the algorithm.
 Such differences can become more apparent when artificial examples are considered.
-The course of our algorithms is influenced by the so-called \enquote{solution landscape} or \enquote{energy landscape} that is explored during the run.
-Recall that we represent a query pair $(\queryOne,\queryTwo)$, for which we want to decide whether or not $\queryOne\querycont\queryTwo$ holds, by a polynomial $p(\ov{x})$.
-Every possible value of $p(\ov{x})$ for an assignment of the binary variables $\ov{x}$ with 0-1-values, can be regarded as an \enquote{energy level} or \enquote{value} of an \enquote{objective function}.
-Thereby, every possible solution candidate (i.e.,\ assignment of $\ov{x}$ with 0-1-values; henceforth they will be called \enquote{bitvectors}) corresponds to a point on the energy landscape.
+The course of our algorithms is influenced by the energy landscape that is explored during the run.
+Recall that we represent a query pair $(\queryOne,\queryTwo)$, for which we want to decide whether $\queryOne\querycont\queryTwo$ holds, by a polynomial $p(\ov{x})$.
+Every possible value of $p(\ov{x})$ for an assignment of the binary variables $\ov{x}$ with 0-1-values, can be regarded as an \enquote{energy level} or \enquote{value} of the objective function~$p(\ov{x})$.
+Thus, every possible solution candidate (i.e.,\ assignment of $\ov{x}$ with 0-1-values; henceforth they will be called \enquote{bitvectors}, \enquote{states} or \enquote{candidates}) corresponds to a point on the energy landscape.

 The overall goal is to reach the global minimum by an annealing-inspired process.
-As explained in Section~\ref{sec:SAQA} and Section~\ref{sec:SAQA_appendix}, the simulated annealing algorithm strives for states of lower or similar energy while sometimes (with exponentially decreasing probability) exploring neighboring states of higher energy than the current one (see the definition of $AcceptProb$ in Section~\ref{sec:SAQA_appendix}).
+As explained in Section~\ref{sec:SAQA} and Section~\ref{app:SAQA_appendix}, the simulated annealing algorithm strives for states of lower or similar energy while sometimes (with exponentially decreasing probability) exploring neighboring states of higher energy than the current one (see the definition of $\textit{AcceptProb}$ in Equation~\eqref{eq:Boltzmannprob} of Section~\ref{app:SAQA_appendix}).

-As we will see, the experimental results can be explained by differences in the distribution and connectedness of energy levels, so let us have a closer look at the corresponding energy landscapes.
+As we will see, the experimental results can be explained by differences in the distribution and connectedness of energy levels, so let us take a closer look at the corresponding energy landscapes.
 We first give an overview of the visible macro-effects and follow with a more detailed computation of the individual relevant sizes.